 This is another program that works to place individuals in schools as Conversation Assistants.
 You are given a stipend each month, which varies depending on a couple different factors, including whether or not you choose to do a homestay or live on your own.

-In order to apply to this program, you must have graduated college within the last four years.
 Unlike the government program, which only starts in October, you have the option to start in January.

 With BEDA, individuals are placed in private Catholic schools around Spain to work as Conversation Assistants.
 From what I hear, most posts are in Madrid.
 You can reapply to the program each year for as long as you want, as opposed to the government program which, I believe, caps off at two years of participation.
 Another feature of this program is that you are required to take a class once a month that typically covers some kind of professional development topic.